BFarkascode/DE0Nano_Digicam/README.md

 # DE0Nano_Digicam
-A digital camera programmed into a DE0Nano.
+An OV7670 digital camera handler programmed into a DE0Nano.

+Driving is done with an Adalogger.

 It currently lacks all explanation and is shared only for those who want to take a look into a project like this.